 According to science, gratitude is one of the most important ways for us to feel happier.
-Expressing gratitude provides us with so many wonderful psychological, physical, and interpersonal benefits.
+Finding things to be grateful for provides us with so many wonderful psychological, physical, and interpersonal benefits.
 It improves our health, reduces stress, and helps us focus on the positive.
 Stepping back and being thankful for what we have gives us energy, inspires us, and transforms us.
 It helps us realize that life is truly a gift.

 Dr. Robert Emmons, the world’s leading scientific expert on gratitude, conducted studies involving gratitude journals and found that when people regularly engage in gratitude, they experience the following benefits:

 - Experience higher levels of positive emotions like optimism, enthusiasm, love, and happiness

 - Are kinder and more generous to others